-(1) See discussions included in Item 7 of Tart For ans report.

-(2) Prior periods have been adjusted to classify certain shipping and handling costs of our Chemical Business from net sales and SG&A to cost of sales to conform to our current presentation of our consolidated statement of operations for 2015.
-See Note 1 to Consolidated Financial Statements.

-Prior periods have been adjusted for the reclassification of certain debt issuance costs from total assets to long-term debt, net, to be consistent with the 2015 presentation due to the adoption of certain Accounting Standards Updates as discussed under Accounting Pronouncements - Note 1 to Consolidated Financial Statements.
+- (1) See discussions included in Item 7 of Part II of this report. - (2) Prior periods have been adjusted to classify certain shipping and handling costs of our Chemical Business from net sales and SG&A to cost of sales to conform to our current presentation of our consolidated statement of operations for 2015.
+See Note 1 to Consolidated Financial Statements. - (3) Prior periods have been adjusted for the reclassification of certain debt issuance costs from total assets to long-term debt, net, to be consistent with the 2015 presentation due to the adoption of certain Accounting Standards Updates as discussed under Accounting Pronouncements Note 1 to Consolidated Financial Statements.